Nylon 12 3D Printer Filament

 If you require Nylon that prints reliably, lasts long and produces fully usable, high use parts our Nylon 12 3D printing filament is unmatched.

-We even offer a complete, free returns 60-day moneyback guarantee in the unlikely event you don't like it (for whatever reason) or simply change your mind.
+We even offer a 60-day moneyback guarantee in the unlikely event you are unhappy or no longer need your rigid.ink.
+As well as the option of replacements*.

 Nylon parts typically won’t scratch or break, so they'll last much longer than other materials.
 Post print finishing and machining (where required) is also straightforward.
 It can easily be drilled, tapped and generally used hard to produce an excellent finished part.
 However due to our formula of Nylon 12 and industry-leading tight diameter tolerances of just +/0.03mm your prints will have an excellent, smooth and detailed finish straight off the printer.